anilsathyan7/Portrait-Segmentation/README.md

 Intel's openvino toolkit allows us to **convert and optimize** deep neural network models trained in popular frameworks like **Tensorflow, Caffe, ONNX** etc. on **Intel CPU's, GPU's and Vision Accelerators(VPU)**, for efficient inferencing at the edge.
 Here, we will convert and optimize a pretrained deeplab model in tensorflow using openvino toolkit, for **person segmentation**.
-As an additional step, we will see how we can **send the output video to an external media server** using ffmpeg library and pipes.
+As an additional step, we will see how we can **send the output video to an external server** using ffmpeg library and pipes.

 1. Download and install [openvino toolkit](https://docs.openvinotoolkit.org/latest/index.html).
 2. Download the tensorflow [deeplabv3_pascal_voc_model](http://download.tensorflow.org/models/deeplabv3_mnv2_pascal_trainval_2018_01_29.tar.gz), for semantic segmentation.